Patron: His Royal Highness The Prince of Wales

 This method requires significant training and carries a higher injury rate than Tandem jumps.
-Injury rates are higher still for the very overweight or unfit.
+Injury rates are higher still for the very overweight or unfit and for older novices.
 It demands significant self-confidence and personal discipline.
 It is a suitable method of training for those that wish to become skydivers.
 It may not be the ideal method for those that just wish a single jump or a 'taster' of the sport.

 Accelerated free-fall (AFF)